chris01b/GPT-4o-oIP/README.md

 sub series.
 The tag `latest` references the build based on the latest commit to the repository.

 The repository contains a multi staged build.
 You select which build using the appropriate tag from `mini`, `base`, `full` and `xtra`.
 The image with the tag `mini` only contains Asterisk itself.
-The `base` tag also include support for TLS, logging, WebSMS and AutoBan. `full` adds support for console audio.
+The `base` tag also include support for TLS, logging, and AutoBan. `full` adds support for console audio.
 The `xtra` tag includes all Asterisk packages.

  To exemplify the usage of the tags, lets assume that the latest version is `1.0.0`.
 In this case `latest`, `1.0.0`, `1.0`, `1`, `full`, `full-1.0.0`, `full-1.0` and `full-1` all identify the same image.